 “You must always have faith in people.
 And most importantly, you must always have faith in yourself” – Elle Woods: Legally Blonde

-I call these ‘Established’ because I spoke in great detail about all three of these previously however; I view them as such important role-models, and therefore I felt I had to include them in this list.
+These are ‘Established’ in the sense that I spoke about both of these in great detail previously however; I view them as such important role-models, and therefore I had to include them in this list.

 1. Charmed: Prudence, Piper & Phoebe Halliwell; Paige Matthews

 The oldest of the four sisters, when she knew what she wanted she was never afraid to go and get it.
 Prue was outspoken, fiercely protective, confident and in control.
-Sure, there were moments of insecurity however, I feel that is also a good thing for everyone to see.
-It shows that not only is it normal but it helps you to grow as a person.
-The great thing about this character is that – there were moments where she was down, but she was never down for long.
+There were moments of insecurity however, that is also incredibly important to see in incredibly strong characters.
+It shows that insecurity is normal and it helps you to grow as a person.
+Whenever Prue was down, you knew she wasn’t down for long.

 “Billy, it’s the 21st Century.
-It’s the woman’s job to save the day” Prue Hailliwell – Season 2 Episode 18.
+It’s the woman’s job to save the day” Prue Halliwell – Season 2 Episode 18.

 “I can’t just give up.
 I don’t know how” – Piper Halliwell: Season 5 Episode 23

-Phoebe had a lot of challenges to deal with herself throughout the series.
-We saw her trial and error in both love and career.
-Though she started out as the youngest who was afraid she wouldn’t amount to anything she ended up as a successful newspaper advice columnist (plus married Cupid himself).
+We saw Phoebe trial and error in both love and career.
+Though she started out as the youngest who was afraid she wouldn’t amount to anything, she ended up as a successful newspaper advice columnist.
 She had always felt insecure next to her sisters however, she was unique.
 She had her own smarts and learned to love herself for them.
-It was rare to see her without a smile on her face, trying to do the same for someone else.
+It was rare to see her without a smile on her face, and she always tried to bring joy to others.
 Most of all she was always ready to take on a new challenge and never tried to change into something she wasn’t, she was herself through and through.

 “I’m no angel, I’m a witch” – Phoebe Halliwell: Season 1 Episode 5

-The long lost sister who was introduced after the death of Prue.
 Similar to Phoebe, Paige was a free spirit, independent and forward-thinking.
 Upon first learning of her destiny, initially she was terrified however, was quick to learn the craft whilst maintaining her own identity.
-Paige took most things in her stride, her constant epiphanies -while did not always work out- were always creative and a great source of amusement, she was also usually armed with a witty remark or two.
-She learns to be part of a family and genuinely loves and cares for all of them.
+Paige took most things in her stride and whenever she faced a problem she was quick to think of a creative method to solve it.

 “I choose to be a witch.
 I could have walked away.
 But I didn’t” – Paige Matthews: Season 5 Episode 9